Broadhalfpenny Down: Hambledon era

-It could be said that Broadhalfpenny belonged to the community and Windmill to the club, whose members may not have been happy about the "raucous, boisterous crowds that gathered (on the Down)".
-The move was done at the behest of the Duke of Dorset, chief among club members, and David Underdown saw it as the first step in a process which removed professional cricket from a truly rural setting and ultimately concentrated it in an urban environment, for it was Dorset's successors George Finch, 9th Earl of Winchilsea and Colonel Charles Lennox who were the key players in the establishment of the White Conduit Club in Islington and subsequently Marylebone Cricket Club at Lord's.
+It could be said that Broadhalfpenny belonged to the community and Windmill to the club, whose members may not have been happy about the "raucous, boisterous crowds" that gathered on the Down.
+The move was made at the behest of the Duke of Dorset, the leading club member, and David Underdown saw it as the first step in a process that removed professional cricket from a truly rural setting and ultimately concentrated it in an urban environment.
+According to Underdown, it was Dorset's successors, George Finch, 9th Earl of Winchilsea, and Colonel Charles Lennox, who were the key players in the establishment of the White Conduit Club in Islington and, subsequently, the Marylebone Cricket Club at Lord's.